LuciaGiagnolini12/DataDrivenResearch_TrialClassUvA/data/README.md

 ### Files

+The three files represent three different queries on the same underlying archive, queried with different keywords, designed to be used in sequence.
+Each query returns a different slice of the same phenomenon — pandemic-related television coverage.

 | File | Query | Peak value | Notes |
 |---|---|---|---|
 | `results-corona.csv` | `coronavirus` | 11.05% (BBC News, March 2020) | Dominant term in early 2020; declines as terminology shifts |
 | `results-covid.csv` | `covid` | 6.11% (CNN, April 2021) | Takes over from late 2020 onwards |
 | `results-coronaOrCovid.csv` | `coronavirus OR covid` | 13.94% (BBC News, March 2020) | Combined query — most complete picture of total coverage |

-These three files come from the same underlying archive and the same GDELT interface, queried with different keywords.
-They are intended to be read in sequence: the shift from `results-corona.csv` to `results-covid.csv` illustrates the operationalisation problem — the terminology changed, not the coverage.

 ---